 London-based sweet maker, Tom Smith, created the first Christmas cracker all the way back in 1847.
 He was inspired by bonbons wrapped in a twist of tissue paper when on a visit to Paris.
 The crackers were sold in boxes that were themed around popular topics and interests of the time.
 What a cracker of a festive fact!

 And you thought having your birthday or your anniversary around Christmas was bad?
 However, getting crowned King after victory in battle was probably slightly different.
-It’s like Christmas come early…
+It’s like Christmas came early…

 Sadly, the record was broken a few years later in Italy, in 2011, when the volunteer emergency services organisation Pubblica Assistenza Carrara e Sezioni created their own enormous stocking.
 It has remained the record-holder ever since.
 It measured over 51 metres in length, and from the heel to the toe it was almost 22 metres wide!

-So there you have it – 10 festive facts about London we bet you didn’t know!
+So there you have it – some festive fun facts about London that we bet you didn’t know!
 From crowning Kings to Christmas being banned, there’s plenty for history buffs to lap up here.